 Despite the signs of recovery, the 2020 Mature biomass from the abundance survey remains below the Target Reference Point (i.e. the target was modelled biomass increasing to 69% of full recovery in 2020, average recruitment and a 10% harvest fraction, and with expected recovery below that target in 50% of scenarios), and declined for 3 years before an increase in 2020.
 Recent decline in Mature biomass followed a large increase in the biomass of Under-size abalone from 2016, and are also related to declines in Legal-sized biomass in recent years, followed by both an increase in Legal and Mature biomass in 2020.
-No broad-scale or representative fishery-independent survey data are available since 2020, and this contributes uncertainty to the assessment since then.
-Despite that, increase in standardised catch rates from the commercial fishery since 2020, particularly in some high catch reefcodes (e.g. Crags, Killarney etc), suggest further increases in biomass up to 2023-24, while other reefcodes are less optimistic (e.g. Lighthouse).
-Because of the reduced catch below target within the Portland SMU in 2021-22, which led to remaining catch being shifted to other SMU and reefcodes (e.g. Crags, Killarney etc), at least some of the increased biomass was likely to have been removed in 2021-22, although since then catch targets in these reefcodes are stable or have increased.
-Concerns also remain that the abundance surveys have not been representative of stocks and their ongoing recovery, and this has been confirmed in the FIS Review (see also further discussion in previous assessments).
+Even with consideration of continued development of the new abundance survey, with the stratified design including key fishing areas, there remains uncertainty in temporal biomass changes since 2020.
+Despite that, increase in standardised catch rates from the commercial fishery since 2020, particularly in productive, high catch reefcodes (e.g. Crags, Killarney etc), suggest further increases in biomass up to 2024-25, while other reefcodes are less optimistic (e.g. Lighthouse).
+Concerns also remain that the 2020 and historic abundance surveys have not been representative of stocks and their ongoing recovery, and this has been confirmed in the FIS Review and its recommendations to develop the new abundance survey (see also further discussion in previous assessments).
 To reach the Target Reference Point for Mature biomass a further strong recruitment of Under-size abalone would be required, of at least similar magnitude to the 2016 peak, together with maintenance or further increase of the Legal biomass.
 The Harvest Strategy does not detail any actions if the Target Reference Point was not met by 2020 or subsequent years, and population modelling by CSIRO noted considerable variation in recovery within the same management scenarios (i.e. driven by variation in recruitment, including with low and no commercial catch).
-Further guidance on expected recovery targets for the stock, and how they will be assessed, will form part of the new Harvest Strategy.
+Further guidance on expected recovery targets for the stock, and how they will be assessed, will be developed as more data is available from the new abundance survey, and these will form part of the updated Harvest Strategy.

 In addition to the zonal-scale assessment, this report also provides a summary of Primary and Secondary Indicators within each SMU to provide guidance for future TAC and help interpretation, particularly by divers, during the TAC Workshop process.
 These indicators suggest that stocks of Mature and Under-sized abalone have been well-protected by the increased 130 mm size limit, and the biomass of Under-sized abalone has been increasing strongly (i.e. more than doubled over 10 years), particularly in some but not all areas previously impacted by AVG.
 These increases are consistent with predictions of timing for recruitment and growth of Under-sized abalone from the CSIRO modelling.
-Despite some recent declines in Legal biomass, and increases since 2020, abalone >=130 mm are generally being maintained across the fishery, at levels well above that prior to AVG on a 120 mm SL.
+Despite declines in Legal biomass in some reefcodes, and broad increases since 2020, abalone >=130 mm are generally being maintained across the fishery, at levels well above that prior to AVG on a 120 mm SL.
+This provides the basis for strong recruitment to continue the rebuilding of abalone stocks and the fishery over the long-term.